Loans

 7. Galway

-Although Carlow is reasonably priced when it comes to socialising and food, student accommodation was the fifth most expensive in Ireland, driven by the high cost of some private student accommodation hubs in the town.
+Although it is reasonably priced when it comes to socialising and food, student accommodation was the fourth most expensive in Ireland, driven by the high cost of some private student accommodation hubs in the town.

 12. Dublin